Schmidtpk/InfSup/README.md

 <img src="man/figures/README-unnamed-chunk-3-1.png" width="100%" />

-For continous variables, it is interessting to see how the total effect of a covariate changed over time.
+For continuous variables, it is interesting to see how the total effect of a covariate changed over time.
 The function `show_total_effect` takes the model inputs and computes and plots their effect over time based on the estimates in the model.
-It averages over all locations if average\_c is TRUE and over all age groups if average\_age is TRUE.
+It averages over all locations if average_c is TRUE and over all age groups if average_age is TRUE.

 ``` r
 show_total_effect(average_c = TRUE,